Arts and crafts without the mess

 Kids love art projects and making crafts.
 It is good for their creativity, imagination and I’m sure a million other things.
 But sometimes having to clean up one more mess is just too much for me!

 I really do love giving my kids the freedom to engage and be creative in the projects they are interested in, but I need to find ways to do it without my house becoming a disaster in the process.
 These are some tips that have worked really well in our house.

 I often buy large rolls of wrapping paper when it is on sale after the Christmas holiday.
 I then use it to cover my table before painting or doing another very messy craft.
 When we’re done, I just wrap it up and throw it away, and it looks like no mess ever happened.
 I also sometimes use a cheap vinyl picnic tablecloth for the same purpose, which I can quickly wipe down and save for next time.

 My very favorite way to make paint shirts for my kids is to use a men’s button-down shirt.
-Put the shirt on backwards and fasten the top button to keep in place.
+Put the shirt on backward and fasten the top button to keep it in place.
 It covers much of their body so I am never worried about them getting paint on their clothes.
 If you have a baby or toddler, use a children’s button-down shirt a few sizes bigger than they are.
 I have used my husband’s old shirts or picked some up at a thrift store.

 Keep wipes handy

 Before your kids start a project, have wipes or a wet cloth on the table, ready to clean up messes before they even happen.
 It is never fun to try getting a cloth ready while also trying to make sure your toddler doesn’t touch anything with his paint-covered hands.